FREE Shipping on orders over $899

 • Low fever

-In our space, we want to share with you some of these curiosities.
+In our space, we want to share some of these curiosities with you.

-• Different studies have concluded that, typically, each of us suffers between two and five colds a year.
-If we do the math taking into account the current life expectancy in Mexico, each of us will have suffered at least 166 colds in our lives.
+• Various studies have concluded that each of us typically suffers between two and five colds a year.
+If we take into account the current life expectancy in Mexico, each of us will have suffered at least 166 colds in our lifetime.

 2. The cold virus is not just one!

-• Of course not, there are more than 200 viruses that can cause the normal cold.
-For this reason, the human body never develops resistance to this disease.
+• Of course not.
+There are more than 200 viruses that can cause the common cold.
+For this reason, the human body never develops a resistance to the disease.
 Among the most common viruses that cause colds are rhinoviruses and coronaviruses.

 3. Children can get up to 12 colds in a year!

-• Parents can attest to this being so.
-How many times does a child get a cold, stay well for two days, and return home from school with cold symptoms?
+• Parents can attest to this.
+How many times has a child had a cold, been fine for two days, and then returned home from school with cold symptoms?

-4. A quarter of people with colds experience no symptoms.
+4. A quarter of people with a cold experience no symptoms.

-• We all know the symptoms of colds; after all, it is one of the most common daily illnesses.
-However, not all of us knew that some people can be infected by one of the cold viruses and not suffer from coughing, sneezing, or runny nose.
+• We're all familiar with the symptoms of a cold; after all, it's one of the most common everyday illnesses.
+However, not everyone knew that some people can be infected with a cold virus and not experience a cough, sneeze, or runny nose.

-5. A sneeze can reach 60 km per hour!
+5. A sneeze can travel up to 60 km per hour!

-• The reality is that measuring the speed of sneezing should not be easy, but this is what specialists calculate.
-In some cases, it is believed that a sneeze can even exceed this speed and the droplets of saliva ejected can fall five meters away!
+• The reality is that measuring the speed of a sneeze can't be easy, but this is what specialists calculate.
+In some cases, it's believed that a sneeze can even exceed that speed, and the expelled saliva droplets can fall as far as five meters away!

 [product=v-italboost-vital-health]